Mbed-TLS/mbedtls/README.md

 We require GNU Make.
 To build the library and the sample programs, GNU Make and a C compiler are sufficient.
 Some of the more advanced build targets require some Unix/Linux tools.

+We intentionally only use a minimum of functionality in the makefiles in order to keep them as simple and independent of different toolchains as possible, to allow users to more easily move between different platforms.
+Users who need more features are recommended to use CMake.

 In order to build from the source code using GNU Make, just enter at the command line:

     make